sethen/rocket-science/README.md

 * Python implementation [Short](https://www.youtube.com/shorts/pFag4mBsO1I)
 * Python implementation [Short](https://www.youtube.com/shorts/ysifKoOZw5g)

 # Data Structures
 Here are all of the data structures that are implemented in this repository.

-# Queues
+# Queue
-You can find the implementation of a Queue at [./src/data-structures/Queues/index.ts](./src/data-structures/Queue/index.ts)
+You can find the implementation of a Queue at [./src/data-structures/Queue/index.ts](./src/data-structures/Queue/index.ts)

 A queue is a linear data structure that follows the First In, First Out (FIFO) principle, meaning the first element added to the queue will be the first one to be removed.
 It is similar to a real-life queue, like waiting in line—those who arrive first get served first.